Alaska salmon fishery: Limited Entry Act

 Alaska has succeeded in sustainable yield management of its salmon fisheries since the enclosure of the salmon fishery in 1973 under a limited entry permit system.
 The Alaskan legislature adopted the Limited Entry Act, establishing the current limited entry system for the salmon fisheries.
 The Commercial Fisheries Entry Commission (CFEC) administers the commercial fishery entry permit system.
 The objective of the CFEC is to “limit entry into commercial fisheries and provide annual licensing and permitting of fisheries to facilitate the management and development of fishery resources for maximum benefit of those dependent upon them and the economy of the state.”
 Some key features of the program are to prohibit permit leasing, prevent the use of permits as collateral for loans, and allow for free transferability.
 The Limited Entry law also defined entry permits as a use-privilege that can be modified by the legislature without compensation.
 Free transferability has resulted in maintaining high percentages of residents within Alaska's fisheries and has been upheld by Alaska's Supreme Court.
 They are a property right of the holder and may be sold, bought and are heritable.

 The limited entry permit system has been beneficial to Alaska's fisheries in several ways.
 Implementation of the Limited Entry Act protected Alaska's fisheries from an influx of new fishermen from West Coast fisheries where fishing opportunities have been severely reduced by court decisions and stock conditions.
 Net economic benefits have accrued that may not have existed under open access.
 In reference to salmon populations, the permit system has been vastly successful in increasing populations (Figure 1).

+The Pacific Salmon Treaty

+The Pacific Salmon Treaty (PST), ratified in 1985, is an agreement between the United States, Canada, Washington State, and Oregon State to regulate fishing along the coast from Cape Falcon, Oregon, to Cape Suckling, Alaska.
+The treaty was designed to prevent overfishing along key salmon migration routes, ensure equitable sharing of salmon stocks, and protect existing fisheries.

+The treaty is implemented by the Pacific Salmon Commission (PSC), which was established in 1985.
+The PSC has 16 members, with four commissioners and four alternates from each country.
+These members represent various stakeholders, including commercial and recreational fisheries as well as federal, state, and tribal governments.
+The treaty contains four chapters relevant to Alaska: